-Lindsey Peters is an EDMR-trained therapist and counselor whose philosophy is based on narrative therapy: the importance of rewriting and implementing the narrative we want to define our lives.
+Lindsey Peters is an EMDR-trained therapist whose philosophy is based on the importance of rewriting and integrating our experiences into our preferred life narratives.
 She received her bachelor’s degree in psychology from CSU Fullerton, and her master’s degree in clinical psychology from Pepperdine University.
-Currently, she is an Associate Marriage and Family Therapist and Associate Professional Clinical Counselor, supervised by Kristen M. Burton LMFT, LPCC, LEP.

 What was your path to becoming a therapist?
 What inspired you to choose this profession?

 I believe in the power of community.
 We aren’t meant to live this life alone, and it’s vital to feel like part of something bigger than ourselves.
 After graduating with a degree in psychology, I wasn’t sure what I wanted to do.
 I knew I wanted to help others become their best selves, but I wasn’t sure of the best path.
 I spoke with a family friend – an experienced therapist – and what she said resonated with me: therapy is all about human connection.
 We talked about the heart of therapy – one person helping another transform and become the healthiest version of themselves.
 What a privilege, what an honor, to join someone on that road to healing.
 This conversation had a huge impact on me and my decision to start the path towards becoming a therapist.

 If you could pick one or two books that influenced your approach to therapy, what would they be and why?